Spinal Stenosis Treatment

-Ortho Sport & Spine Physicians is Atlanta’s trusted leader in effective, minimally invasive treatment for Spinal Stenosis.
-Spinal Stenosis is a condition characterized by a narrowing or constricting of the spinal canal in the lower area of the spine.
-Our double board certified Interventional Spine physicians and orthopedic specialists are experts when it comes to treating this painful condition.
+Ortho Sport & Spine Physicians is a trusted leader of effective, minimally invasive treatment for spinal stenosis.
+Spinal stenosis is a condition characterized by a narrowing or constricting of the spinal canal in the lower area of the spine.
+Our double board-certified interventional spine physicians and orthopedic specialists are experts when it comes to treating this painful condition.
 We are committed to using the most minimally invasive treatments available to help patients find long-term relief from their back pain and other symptoms and return to normal activity levels.

 At Ortho Sport & Spine Physicians, we see each patient as an individual.
 By keeping our patient-to-provider ratio lower than most other practices, we are able to take more time with each patient.
-This enables us to take a more thorough medical history, to conduct a more complete physical examination and to understand each patient’s unique challenges and goals for treatment.
-The goal of our Spinal Stenosis treatments is to help our patients achieve long-term relief from their pain and other symptoms, improved function and a better overall quality of life.
+This enables us to take a more thorough medical history, conduct a more complete physical examination and understand each patient’s unique challenges and goals for treatment.
+The goal of our spinal stenosis treatments is to help our patients achieve long-term relief from their pain and other symptoms, improved function and a better overall quality of life.

 Symptoms of Spinal Stenosis

-Symptoms of Lumbar Spinal Stenosis include lower back pain, cramping in the legs, pain that radiates to the hips and legs, stiffness and/or numbness in the spine, hips and legs, muscle weakness and difficulty walking or balancing.
-With Lumbar Spinal Stenosis, the symptoms may appear gradually and then worsen over time.
+Symptoms of lumbar spinal stenosis include lower back pain, cramping in the legs, pain that radiates to the hips and legs, stiffness or numbness in the spine, hips and legs, muscle weakness, and difficulty walking or balancing.
+With lumbar spinal stenosis, the symptoms may appear gradually and then worsen over time.

 Causes of Spinal Stenosis

-It can also be caused by Osteoarthritis, bone spurs, bulging or herniated discs, injury or trauma to the spine or Spondylolisthesis.
-In rare cases, Lumbar Spinal Stenosis is caused by a congenital disorder.
+Spinal stenosis can be caused by osteoarthritis, bone spurs, bulging or herniated discs, injury or trauma to the spine or spondylolisthesis.
+In rare cases, lumbar spinal stenosis is caused by a congenital disorder.

-If you have lower back pain and think you may be suffering from condition, please contact our Atlanta Spinal Stenosis Treatment Specialists at Ortho Sport & Spine Physicians today to schedule a consultation with one of our Interventional Spine physicians.
+If you have lower back pain and think you may be suffering from this condition, please contact our Spinal Stenosis Treatment Specialists at Ortho Sport & Spine Physicians today to schedule a consultation with one of our interventional spine physicians.
 We look forward to helping you find relief from your pain and a better overall quality of life.